apache/nuttx/configs/z8encore000zco/README.txt

 ZDS-II Compiler Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^

+4.10.1
+  The ZDS-II version 4.10.2 will not compile NuttX.
+It reports "internal errors" on one of the files, mm/mm_initialize.c.
+Below is a simple work- around.
+With this work-around in place, NuttX builds successfully with the 4.10.1 compiler.

+    --- mm/mm_initialize.c.SAVE	2008-02-13 08:06:46.833857700 -0600
+    +++ mm/mm_initialize.c	2008-02-13 08:07:26.367608900 -0600
+    @@ -94,8 +94,11 @@
+    {
+       int i;

+    +#if 0 /* DO NOT CHECK IN */
+       CHECK_ALLOCNODE_SIZE;
+       CHECK_FREENODE_SIZE;
+    +#endif

+   /* Set up global variables */

+Other Versions
   If you use any version of ZDS-II other than 4.10.1 or if you install ZDS-II at any location other than the default location, you will have to modify two files:  (1) configs/z8encore000zco/*/setenv.sh and (2) configs/z8encore000zco/*/Make.defs.

 Configuration Subdirectories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^